linfaxin/AndroidUI-CLI/README.md

 # Usage

-create a androidui project with default template
+create a androidui project with default template at current directory

     androidui create